RenderToolbox3/RenderToolboxDocker/README.md

 # 1. Matlab layer
 The Matlab layer is unusual.
 It's a docker image that I (Ben) created by interactively installing Matlab inside Docker.
 The result is about 16GB, which is too big for normal Docker workflows involving Docker Hub.

 Instead, I manually saved this image and put it on Amazon S3.
+It is not available to the general public, because Matlab is non-free.

 To get this image for yourself, you download the image and tell Docker to load it:
  - `aws s3 cp s3://render-toolbox-docker-matlab/docker-matlab-activated.tar docker-matlab-activated.tar`